SHARE

 If you plan on keeping the site up after the sale as a marketing piece, make sure you get permission from the seller and update the site to say the home is sold.
 Your MLS won’t be pleased if you leave a listing up without mentioning that the deal is closed and it’s no longer available.
 To help sweeten the deal, you could include handy links to gas hookup, cable hookup, and other local information and offer it to the sellers as a resource after they move in.

-The Case for Single Property Websites: Why They Still Provide Value in 2024
+The Case for Single Property Websites: Why They Still Provide Value

 After learning all the intricacies involved in creating single property websites, you might wonder if it’s worth investing your time, effort, and money into them.
 First we’ll look at the pros of this listing marketing approach.

-Why Single Property Websites Might Be a Waste of Time in 2024
+Why Single Property Websites Might Be a Waste of Time

 We want to give you the whole story, not just the version that makes real estate software companies happy.
 That’s why we’re giving you three good reasons why single property websites might not be the right strategy for your business.